-Living with pets can be so much fun.
-They are our family companions which will stick with us through thick and thin.
+Thinking to pet proof your interiors isn’t something that initially comes to mind when bringing home a new family member.
+Living with pets is thought to be so much fun.
+And they are our family companions which will stick with us through thick and thin.

-But when you wish to maintain a beautiful home, the devotion to your four-legged friend might get tested when there are muddy paw prints all over the carpet or the silk made curtains are pulled down from the track.
+But when you wish to maintain a beautiful home, the devotion to your four-legged friend can sometimes get a little tested.
+Think of muddy paw prints all over the carpet or the silk made curtains are pulled down from the track.

 Accommodate pet’s needs in interior design

-So, how do you pet proof your house to fully enjoy the company of your dog, cat, guineapig or budgie?
-Just consider your pets needs and habits and accommodate a place for their toys, an area that is designated for eating and a place to rest their furry or feathery heads.
+So, how do you pet proof your house to fully enjoy the company of your dog, cat, guinea-pig or budgie?
+Firstly, consider your pets needs and habits.
+Then accommodate a place for their toys, along with an area that is designated for eating and a place to rest their furry or feathery heads.

 Hard surface flooring for pets

 When it comes to flooring, timber, laminate, tiles or painted concrete are easy to keep clean and stain-free.
 If you are tossing up between timber and tiles, have a look at my expert tips.

 Such floors are also cooler in summer which is an important consideration for pets with thick or long fur.
 But be aware that hardwood flooring is prone to scratches and you might wish to trim your pet’s nails regularly to maintain this beautiful timber surface.

 Carpet has also something going for it as it provides a good grip when walking on.
 It also means that there is a comfy resting place for your pet basically everywhere in the house.
 A good choice is to go for stain resistant carpet to easily clean up accidents and be aware that you will need to use your vacuum cleaner frequently.
 Also look out for a cut pile as opposed to a loop pile as it can unravel when caught by a claw.